lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session08_say.md

 AGG Q - What happens if we lose two providers AND then reduce how we make patient triage decisions -- to send half as many people to PSY and CC as we did before the hours for those services were also cut in half?

+SP Q - What if we implemented measurement-based care in our team?

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_hypothesis.png" height = "50" width = "50" style = "display: inline-block"/>](http://mtl.how/sim) **Our Hypothesis.** *Outline the systems story your team believes will cause the outcomes your team expects to observe.*

 CC H - Increasing the CC Appointment Supply will make more Appointments available for both new and existing CC patients.
 The Additional Appointment Supply for New CC Patients will increase the Starting Rate and lower New Patient Wait Times.